notrab/react-use-cart/README.md

 - `id` (**Required**): The `id` for your cart
 - `onSetItems`: Triggered only when `setItems` invoked
-- `onItemAdd`: Triggered on items added to your cart
+- `onItemAdd`: Triggered on items added to your cart, unless the item already exists, then `onItemUpdate` will be invoked
-- `onItemUpdate`: Triggered on items updated in your cart
+- `onItemUpdate`: Triggered on items updated in your cart, unless you are setting the quantity to `0`, then `onItemRemove` will be invoked
 - `onItemRemove`: Triggered on items removed from your cart

 ## `useCart`